The Rundown

 - This dog food contains specially-formulated LifeSource Bits with vitamins and minerals

-- Every flavor is grain-free and contains kelp
+- Every flavor is grain free and contains kelp

 CONS